Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

+A relevant division in the phase diagrams occurs at $\alpha_{f}=0.002$ (dashed line in Figs.~\ref{Fig02}B-C).
+For $\alpha<\!\!\alpha_{f}$, wave propagation from the bulk fails to excite the boundaries, while for $\alpha\!\!\geq\!\!\alpha_{f}$, it succeeds.
+In the gray areas in Figs.~\ref{Fig02}B-C, the introduction of the boundary layers terminates wave activity in the bulk and renders the tissue unexcitable.
+This behavior is also observed when the boundary layers are thicker (Fig.~S3 in SM \cite{SupMat}).

-To gain insights into the mechanisms underlying the suppression of the meandering instability, we analyze separately the cases $\alpha<\alpha_{f}$ and $\alpha>\alpha_{f}$.
-In the former case, $\omega$ varies linearly as a function of $\alpha$ for all values of $\mathcal{H}$ (Fig.~\ref{Fig03}A), and also the maximum of the potential in the boundary slice, $u_0$, increases linearly with $\alpha$, until $\alpha = 5\times10^{-4}$ (Fig.~\ref{Fig03}B), but is significantly lower that the maximum value in the bulk.
-We therefore call this the \textit{leakage} regime: wave propagation in the bulk is not enough to fully excite the boundary slices and the potential in the bulk leaks into the boundary layer.
-This leakage is illustrated in Fig.~\ref{Fig03}C, which shows a snapshot of $u$ in the boundary layer (left column), the slice next to the boundary $u_{1}$ (middle column), and the difference $u_{1}-u_{0}\approx u_{1}$ (right column).
+To gain insight into the suppression of the meandering instability, we first analyze separately the cases $\alpha\!\!<\!\!\alpha_{f}$ and $\alpha \!\!\geq \!\!\alpha_{f}$.
+In the former case, $\omega$ varies linearly as a function of $\alpha$ for all values of $\mathcal{H}$ (Fig.~\ref{Fig03}A).
+Furthermore, in this case, the maximum of the potential in the boundary slice, $u_0$, increases linearly with $\alpha$, until $\alpha = 5\!\times\!10^{-4}$ (Fig.~\ref{Fig03}B), but is significantly lower that the maximum value in the bulk slice next to the boundary, $u_{1}$ ($\approx 0.92$).
+We therefore call this the \textit{leakage} regime: wave propagation in the bulk is not enough to fully excite the boundary slices and the potential in the bulk leaks into the boundary layers (Fig.~\ref{Fig03}C).
+The propagation failure of the action potential into the boundary layers resembles wave pinning in discrete systems governed by excitable or bistable dynamics \cite{rinzel1990mechanisms,fath1998propagation,mitkov1998tunable,carpio2001wave,clerc2011continuous}, and the growth of $\max(u_{0})$ can be interpreted as a precursor to wave unpinning.